 What Is a Screwball?

 We all have a screwball in our family.
 That uncle that is convinced 9-11 was planned by the government, or insists that cricket is actually a sport.
 Many have called me a screwball for believing that the Pittsburgh Pirates will win a World Series before the century is out.
 But quirks aside, being called a screwball is a moniker derived from the screwball pitch.
 The pitch's flight is so unconventional, that is has been deemed “screwy.”

 While there are nuances, the screwball can best be explained as a pitch like a curveball, but breaks in the opposite direction.
 A curveball from a right-handed pitcher will break down and from right to left, and from left to right for a left-handed pitcher.
 A screwball is thrown with opposite spin, and therefore breaks in the opposite direction of a curveball.
 A good screwball in a hurler's array of pitches, when coupled with a curveball, allows him to toss a pitch that jams the batter no matter which side of the plate they are batting from.

 Where Have They All Gone?

 Being a difficult pitch to throw, along with the myth it causes injury, has pretty much made the screwball a relic of the past.
 Perhaps it is because we treat pitchers so gingerly these days.
 During the heyday of the screwball, many pitchers were on a four-man rotation, threw more innings per game, and completed more games.
-It seems that even though today's pitchers are in better physical condition, they are quite as tough.
+It seems that even though today's pitchers are in better physical condition, they are not quite as tough.
 That might explain the explosion in Tommy John surgery procedures as well.